Raymond J. Broderick: Political career

 Broderick entered politics as a commissioner to Plymouth Township, Pennsylvania from 1952 to 1954.
 In 1966, after Walter Alessandroni was killed in a plane crash and posthumously won the Republican nomination for Lieutenant Governor, party leaders selected Broderick to replace Alessandroni on the ticket with Raymond P. Shafer.
 The pair defeated the Democratic ticket of Milton Shapp and Leonard Staisey in the 1966 gubernatorial election.
 During his term, He served as a delegate to Pennsylvania's 1967 constitutional convention.
 In the 1970 gubernatorial election, Broderick ran to succeed Shafer against Shapp.
 This time Shapp won the governorship with 55% of the vote to Broderick's 41%.
 Broderick's campaign ran an ad in The Philadelphia Inquirer portraying Shapp as a leader of stone-throwing protesters at the 1968 Democratic National Convention.
 Shapp responded with ads challenging Broderick's credibility on the budget.
 Governor Shafer proposed a state income tax during his administration to balance the state budget.
-Broderick broke with his former running mate and promised a balanced budget no income tax, which Shafer seemed was not possible.
+Broderick broke with his former running mate and promised a balanced budget no income tax, which Shafer deemed was not possible.